 However, there is also the opposite problem – while no one wants to eat mushy potatoes in a stew, they also don’t want to bite down on raw potatoes.
 To avoid this, sometimes people precook their potatoes.

 However, if you’re concerned about the texture of your potatoes, you can boil them to the exact tenderness you desire then add them to your stew at the end of the cooking time.
-If your dish is very acidic, this can stop your potatoes from softening properly when cooked in the dish, so cooking them separately and adding them at the end is a good workaround.
+If your dish is very acidic, this can stop your potatoes from softening properly due to a reaction with the potato cells, so cooking them separately and adding them at the end is a good workaround.

 Best Potatoes To Use For Stew